 - Common Transform Pairs

-Here also the approach remains same and we just need to remember that Fourier Transform exists for Aperiodic Signals and Fourier Series for Periodic Signals and Fourier Transform approaches Fourier Series for periodic Signals.
+Here also the approach remains same and we just need to remember that Fourier Transform exists for Aperiodic Signals and Fourier Series for Periodic Signals and Fourier Transform approaches Fourier Series for Periodic Signals.
+Similar to Fourier Series in ECE GATE course there is Discrete-Time Fourier Transform whereas in EE GATE course only Continuous-Time Fourier Transform is included.

-Also there is one very important duality that a signal discrete in one domain is periodic in other and vice versa so a periodic signal in time domain is discrete in frequency domain which means fourier series exists as fourier series exists only for periodic signals and that too provided Drichlet Conditions are satisfied.
+Also, there is one very important duality that a signal discrete in one domain is periodic in other and vice versa so a periodic signal in time domain is discrete in the frequency domain which means Fourier series exists as Fourier series exists only for periodic signals and that too provided Drichlet Conditions are satisfied.

 One thing to be noticed in Laplace and Z Transform is the concept of Stability and Causality as sometimes that may come in handy if pole-zero plot is given and system properties need to be identified.

-The only important concept in Sampling is for the Nyquist Rate and Nyquist Frequency and you must practice drawing one or two waveforms where sampling frequency is less than Nyquist Frequency and that will result in aliasing as sometimes waveforms may also be asked and you may come across many weird kind of problems , please ignore them as they are not important for GATE but please also read about Band-Pass Sampling Theorem as that may also be asked.
+The only important concept in Sampling is for the Nyquist Rate and Nyquist Frequency and you must practice drawing one or two waveforms where the sampling frequency is less than Nyquist Frequency and that will result in aliasing as sometimes waveforms may also be asked.
+You may come across many weird kinds of problems, please ignore them as they are not important for GATE but please also read about Band-Pass Sampling Theorem as that may also be asked.
+But to be good at problems based on Sampling theory you need to have a good command of Fourier transform first.